lab1092/blender-manual_ja/manual/interface/window_system.rst

 - **Menu options** :  The dark blue shaded area provides access to the main menu options.

 - **Current Screen (default is Default)** : The green shaded area allows you to select different :doc:`Screens </interface/screens>`.
-By default, Blender comes with several pre-configured :guilabel:`Screen` s for you to choose from.
+By default, Blender comes with several pre-configured *Screen* s for you to choose from.
 If you need custom screen layouts, you can create and name them.

 - **Current Scene** : The yellow shaded area allows you to select different :doc:`Scenes </interface/scenes>`.
 Having multiple Scenes allows you to work with separate virtual environments, with completely separate data, or with objects and/or mesh data linked between them.
 (In some 3D packages, each file contains one scene, while in Blender, one .blend file may contain several scenes.)